LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/oracles.md

 Builders can choose how they want to consume the data from the following three dedicated models:

-*   [RedStone Pull](https://docs.redstone.finance/docs/get-started/models/redstone-pull) (pull oracle) - less than 10s update time, broad spectrum of feeds, best for most use cases.
+*   [RedStone Pull](https://docs.redstone.finance/docs/dapps/redstone-pull/) (pull oracle) - less than 10s update time, broad spectrum of feeds, best for most use cases.
 All [Price Feeds](https://app.redstone.finance/#/app/tokens) are available for Lisk.
-*   [RedStone Push](https://docs.redstone.finance/docs/get-started/models/redstone-push) (push oracle) - for protocols designed for the traditional oracle interface, customizable heartbeat, and deviation threshold.
+*   [RedStone Push](https://docs.redstone.finance/docs/dapps/redstone-push/) (push oracle) - for protocols designed for the traditional oracle interface, customizable heartbeat, and deviation threshold.
-*   [RedStone X](https://docs.redstone.finance/docs/get-started/models/redstone-x) - specifically for Perps and Options, highest update frequency, and front-running protection.
-* [ERC7412](https://docs.redstone.finance/docs/get-started/models/redstone-erc7412) - Classic and Core models combined
+* [ERC7412](https://docs.redstone.finance/docs/dapps/redstone-erc7412/) - Push and Pull models combined

-Interested in integration?
-[Get in contact](https://discord.com/invite/PVxBZKFr46) with the RedStone team!

 #### Supported Networks